-Salt, for example, or any sauces or condiments with a high salt content, can create dangers of dehydration and even sodium poisoning in your dog.
+Salt, for example, or any sauces or condiments with high salt content can create dangers of dehydration and even sodium poisoning in your dog.

 This is a horrible affliction for your pet to go through, and certainly not worth risking.